What can I use instead of lube?

 Next, remove from heat and let it cool completely.
 At this stage, the mixture will be hard.
 Refrigerate the mixture if it doesn’t harden under room temperature.

 Then whip the mixture till it’s light and fluffy and store it in a glass bottle.
-When you want to apply the lube, rub it between your palms and it will become slippery.
-This love lotion can also act as a diy massage oil.
+When you want to apply the lube, rub it between your palms, and it will become slippery.
+This love lotion can also act as a DIY massage oil.

 Note: If you use fractionated coconut oil, it will remain in liquid form in the fridge.
+If you are allergic to coconut oil, you can try using MCT oil instead (extracted from coconut oil).

 3. Hybrid lube recipe